briatte/althing/README.md

 Replicate by running `make.r` in R.

 The `data.r` script downloads information on bills and sponsors.
-Due to [what looks like a bug](https://github.com/hadley/httr/issues/112) in the `httr` package, the download loop for bills is likely to fail after a thousand iterations or so.
-Re-run as many times as needed.
+The download loop can be set to go back to 1907.
+By default, it stops in 1995, the first election after the constitutional reform that made the Althing a completely unicameral chamber.

 The `build.r` script then assembles the edge lists and plots the networks, with the help of a few routines coded into `functions.r`.
 Adjust the `plot`, `gexf` and `mode` parameters to skip the plots or to change the node placement algorithm.